 Every element of Birthways was designed to support the health, safety, and comfort of patients and babies.
 Birthways offers:

-- Nine private standard rooms
+- Three private rooms for outpatient services

 To ensure you have a great stay, Birthways provides:

 - Comfort menu of relaxation and pain management options for labor

 - Room service available from 7 a.m. to 10 p.m.

 - On-floor refrigerator for snacks and beverages you or your visitors might bring

 - Whirlpool tubs where you can relax during labor

 - Flat screen cable TVs with built-in DVD players in your room

 - Color changing light features for each room, with color choice selected by the patient

 - Free parking